 Perhaps you want to chat with each new prospective client and then follow up with a personalized proposal, contract and invoice just for their needs.
 This is typical for those in the service industry and working closely with their clients.
 This is how I typically work with my clients.

-Okay, so after identifying what you’re selling.
-Let’s talk about how to simplify the payment process.
+After getting clear on exactly what you’re selling, let’s talk about how to simplify the payment process and client experience.

 1) For coaching packages, a simple way to accept payments from website visitors is to add a Buy Now button on your site.